Mouryajp/harmoniAi/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Then, open [http://localhost:3000](http://localhost:3000) in your browser to see the app in action.

+### Editing
-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.
+You can start editing by modifying `app/page.tsx`.
+The page auto-updates as you make changes.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+## Technologies Used

+- **[Next.js](https://nextjs.org)** - React framework for server-side rendering and static site generation.
+- **[DataStax Astra](https://www.datastax.com/products/datastax-astra)** - Database solution used for storing and retrieving vector embeddings.
+- **[Google AI Studio](https://aistudio.google.com/)** - Utilized for AI-powered responses and embeddings.
+- **[LangChain](https://python.langchain.com/)** - Framework used to build LLM-powered applications with retrieval-based AI.

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To dive deeper into the technologies used, explore the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Next.js Documentation](https://nextjs.org/docs) - Learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

-## Deploy on Vercel
+- [DataStax Astra Docs](https://www.datastax.com/docs) - Explore Astra DB capabilities.
+- [Google AI Studio](https://aistudio.google.com/) - Learn how AI models can enhance applications.
+- [LangChain Docs](https://python.langchain.com/) - Understand how to build applications with retrieval-augmented generation.

+## Deploying HarmoniAI

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+The easiest way to deploy this Next.js app is through **[Vercel](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme)**.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+For deployment instructions, check out the [Next.js deployment guide](https://nextjs.org/docs/app/building-your-application/deploying).

+---

+I hope you find **HarmoniAI** useful.
+Contributions and feedback are always welcome!